~/blog/part2-gpt-oss-120b-serve-script

 The bug (tracked as vLLM PR #31607, unmerged at time of writing): if the client sends a message with role: "system" in the messages array, it gets serialized as a raw harmony message rather than going through get_system_message().
 The model sees a malformed token sequence and starts producing garbage.

 Any client that sends a system prompt hits this — which is most of them.
+For openclaw, this matters: every request from the agent loop includes a system prompt.

 Manual fix: patch vllm/entrypoints/openai/serving_chat.py to extract system-role messages from request.messages and route them through get_system_message(instructions=...).